inngest/inngest/README.md

 <b>Telemetry</b>

 Telemtry is currently **extremely limited**.
 First, some commitments:

 - We never track personal information (eg. IP) from the CLI
 - We only ever want to record _metrics_ for product improvement
 - For example, we want to answer "Is generating test data for XYZ language heavily used?"

 We're a small team and want to make sure we're building the right things.
 You can opt out by exporting `DO_NOT_TRACK=1` before running `inngest`; we will never send requests with this env variable set.

 ### License

-This product is released under the GPL-3 license.
-It's copyleft.
-We want to make sure our work is open-source and it's always appreciated when improvements are committed back to the community.
+This project is released under the [Server Side Public License](./LICENSE.md).
+We want to ensure that you can always run and self-host this software as you choose while ensuring Inngest is protected so we can continuing building.